How to get funding for your small business idea in Nigeria

 While shopping for partners however, be sure you’re looking out for people with similar interests as yours.

-Again, before getting started; come up with a realistic agreement that will work for both you and your business partner, putting into consideration, the current stage of the business and the future.
+Again, before getting started; come up with a realistic agreement that will work for both you and your business partner, putting into consideration, the current stage of the business and the future, get everything, written and signed by both parties.

 With a decent credit rating, you can also get funding for a small business by borrowing from microfinance banks.

-There are a handful of microfinance banks in Nigeria who are well involved in the business of giving out soft loans for small businesses.
+There are a handful of microfinance banks in Nigeria and most African countries who are well involved in the business of giving out soft loans for small businesses.

 Where you can’t raise funds for your small business through the other avenues listed here, you can head over to source for funds from microfinance banks.